tokyoking/ctf/writeup/2024/UTCCTF/README.md

 ![rsp](https://github.com/user-attachments/assets/c10677e5-db70-4612-9768-cf1c7244e3e2)

-We overwrite the least significant byte of the canary with "B", and when we continue the program received SIGABRT signal because we failed the canary check.
+We overwrite the least significant byte of the canary with "B", and when we continue execution the program received SIGABRT signal because we failed the canary check.
 But shouldn't it be in a loop?
 We smashed the stack earlier above in one of the screenshot but the program still ran?
-Yes and that is because we changed the execution flow of the parent process.
-We SIGABRT with the parent process so it wasn't able to return from vuln() to main and call fork() again.
-As long as we don't play with the parent processs, it will keep asking for input even if it's SIGABRT from the canary check.
+Yes and that is because we changed the _execution flow_ of the **parent process**.
+We SIGABRT with the parent process so it wasn't able to return from **vuln()** to **main** and call **fork()** again.
+As long as we don't play with the parent processs, it will keep asking for input even if it SIGABRTs from the canary check.

 Alright, what was the point of overwriting only a byte into canary again?
 Think about it.
 You are running in an infinite loop, and the program that tells you if the canary has corrupted.
 What if we sent a null byte instead of "B"?
 Will it SIGABRT again?
 No, because the canary has this security feature so its least significant byte will be always '\x00'.
 Okay then, what if we keep sending bytes and try to guess the canary?
 Oh wait.. what was the hint from the challenge description again? _brute-froce_.

 # Your turn!
  Now we know everything to solve this challenge, guess the canary and call win!
-You should first try this yourself and see if you can call the win.
-If you don't push yourself now, when/how will you learn?
-I'll add the binary and my solution, if you have any questions/problem or just to say thanks, message me on discord.
+You should first try this yourself and see if you can write an exploit and get the flag.
+If you don't push yourself now, when&how will you learn?
+I'll add the binary and my solution, if you have any questions/problem or just to say thanks, message me on discord (my username is yanscat).
 Good luck hacker.

 Don't forget to create a "flag.txt" to test it locally.